 Some of my readers told me it was difficult to find this metal rod or wire mesh to buy.
 So I researched and found that you can buy it at Amazon and apparently they deliver to most countries in the world.
 Just click on the link of different sizes to access the purchase page.
 There are three different sizes depending on the size of your backpack, 55 liters, 85 liters and 120 liters.
 You can also find the same metal rod in different sizes on Ebay (55 L, 85 L and 120 L) and at REI, where they are originally from (55 L, 85 L and 120 L).

 One last piece of advice if you are a more organized person than I am.
 Try to put your different types of clothing in Ziploc bags or in little square bags called Packing Cubes.
-You can find them on Amazon here, Ebay here or REI here.
+You can find the best packing cubes on Amazon here, eBay here or REI here.

 It’s a good way to keep everything organized in kits of shirt, socks, toiletries objects and so on.
 Besides, if it’s raining and you do not have an external rain cover for your backpack, your clothes won’t get soaked.